This Azure PowerShell article will discuss the syntax and usage of the Get-AzStorageContainer PowerShell cmdlet, along with a few examples.

 Example-1:

-You can run the below PowerShell command that can get you the lists of Azure storage containers.
+You can run the PowerShell command below to retrieve the Azure storage container lists.

 “Get-AzStorageContainer : Could not get the storage context.
 Please pass in a storage